-(b) cause to be furnished to each person present and entitled to vote a blank paper in respect of each lot in respect of which he is entitled to vote for use as a ballot-paper.
+(b) cause to be furnished to each person entitled to vote and present in person or by proxy, a blank form in respect of each lot in respect of which the person is entitled to vote for use as a ballot form.

-(6) A person who is entitled to vote shall complete a valid ballot-paper by —
+(6) A person who is entitled to vote must complete a valid ballot form by —

-(a) writing thereon the names of candidates, equal in number to the number of members of the council so that no name is repeated; and
+(a) writing on the form the names of candidates, equal in number to the number of members of the council so that no name is repeated; and

-(b) indicating thereon the number of each lot in respect of which his vote is cast and whether he so votes as proprietor or first mortgagee of each such lot or as proxy of the proprietor or first mortgagee; and
+(b) indicating on the form the number of each lot in respect of which the person’s vote is cast and whether the person so votes as owner or first mortgagee of each such lot or as proxy of the owner or first mortgagee; and

-(c) signing the ballot-paper; and
+(c) signing the ballot form; and

-(d) returning it to the chairman.
+(d) returning it to the chairperson.

-(7) The chairman, or a person appointed by him, shall count the votes recorded on valid ballot-papers in favour of each candidate.
+(7) The chairperson, or a person appointed by the chairperson, must count the votes recorded on valid ballot forms in favour of each candidate.

-(8) Subject to sub-bylaw (9), candidates, being equal in number to the number of members of the council determined in accordance with by-law 4(3), who receive the highest numbers of votes shall be declared elected to the council.
+(8) Subject to sub-bylaw (9), candidates, being equal in number to the number of members of the council determined in accordance with by-law 4(3), who receive the highest numbers (in terms of lots or unit entitlements as required under the Strata Titles Act 1985 section 122) of votes are to be declared elected to the council.

-(9) Where the number of votes recorded in favour of any candidate is the lowest of the numbers of votes referred to in sub-bylaw (8) and —
+(9) If the number (in terms of lots or unit entitlements as required under the Strata Titles Act 1985 section 122) of votes recorded in favour of any candidate is the lowest of the numbers of votes referred to in sub-bylaw (8) and —

 (a) that number equals the number of votes recorded in favour of any other candidate; and